Mukai's program (reconstructing a K3 surface from a curve) via wall-crossing

-Then $X$ is the unique K3 surface of Picard rank one and genus $g$ containing $C$, and can be reconstructed as a Fourier-Mukai partner of a certain Brill-Noether locus of vector bundles on $C$. \end{Thm} To be more precise, we need to consider two different cases.
-Let $B_C^{h}(r,d)$ be the Brill-Noether locus of slope semistable rank $r$-vector bundles on the curve $C$ having degree $d$ and possessing at least $h$ linearly independent global sections, and let $M_{X,H}(\bar{v})$ be the moduli space of $H$-Gieseker semistable sheaves with Mukai vector $\bar{v}$ on $X$. \begin{itemize*} \item Case (A): If the genus $g= rs+1$ for two integers $r\geq 2$ and $s\geq \max\{r,5\}$, we consider the Brill-Noether locus $T \coloneqq B_C^{r+s}(r,2rs)$ and the moduli space $N \coloneqq M_{X,H}(\bar{v})$ where $\bar{v} = (r,H,s)$. \item Case (B): If the genus $g=p+1$ for some odd number $p \geq 13$, we consider the Brill-Noether locus $T \coloneqq B_C^{p+4}(4,4p)$ and the moduli space $N \coloneqq M_{X,H}(\bar{v})$ where $\bar{v} = (4,2H,p)$. \end{itemize*} In both cases, $\bar{v}$ is primitive with $\bar{v}^2 =0$, hence $N$ is K3 surface as well. \begin{Thm} Let $(X,H)$ be a polarised K3 surface with Pic$(X) = \mathbb{Z}.H$ and $C$ is any curve in the linear system $|H|$.
+Then $X$ is the unique K3 surface of Picard rank one and genus $g$ containing $C$, and can be reconstructed as a Fourier-Mukai partner of a certain Brill-Noether locus of vector bundles on $C$. \end{Thm} Any K3 surface of Picard rank one has a canonical primitive polarisation and therefore a well-defined genus.
+Note that the curve $C$ in Theorem \ref{main.3} is not necessarily smooth and can be singular.
+The missing cases where $g -1$ is a prime number are considered in \cite{feyz:mukai-program-ii}.

+Write $g= rs+1$ for two integers $r\geq 2$ and $s\geq \max\{r,5\}$.
+We consider the Brill-Noether locus $ \mathcal{BN}\coloneqq M_C(r,2rs,r+s)$ of slope semistable rank $r$-vector bundles on the curve $C$ having degree $2rs$ and possessing at least $r+s$ linearly independent global sections.
+Let $M_{X,H}(v)$ be the moduli space of $H$-Gieseker semistable sheaves with Mukai vector $v = (r,H,s)$ on $X$.
+We have chosen the Mukai vector $v$ such that it is a primitive class with $v^2 =0$, hence $M_{X,H}(v)$ is a K3 surface as well.
+Moreover, any $H$-Gieseker semistable sheaf $E \in M_{X,H}(v)$ is a slope stable locally free sheaf.
+The choice of the Brill-Noether locus $\mathcal{BN}$ is justified by the following Theorem. \begin{Thm} Let $(X,H)$ be a polarised K3 surface with Pic$(X) = \mathbb{Z}.H$ and let $C$ be any curve in the linear system $|H|$.